-In the opened page, click Input/Codecs icon and then choose the desired option from the displayed drop-down list under Hardware-accelerated decoding option.
+On the opened page, click Input/Codecs icon and then choose the desired option from the displayed dropdown list under the Hardware-accelerated decoding option.

 Configuring or enabling hardware decoding to Automatic, Direct could be another solution to get rid of any problem related to 4K videos.
-On VLC Media player, navigate to Tools ?
-Preferences.
+On VLC Media player, navigate to Tools> Preferences.
 On the Simple References page, select All options under Show settings at the bottom of the page.
-Then on the Advanced Preferences page, move to Input/Codecs ?
-Video codecs ?
-FFmpeg.
-In Hardware decoding dropdown, select the desired decoding options from the list.
+Then on the Advanced Preferences page, move to Input/Codecs> Video codecs>FFmpeg.
+In the Hardware decoding dropdown, select the desired decoding options from the list.
 Finally, click Save.

 This troubleshooting approach involves a trial-and-error method.
 Start by adjusting the current video output settings to either Direct or OpenGL and verify if the video plays correctly.
 To do this, open VLC Media Player, navigate to the Tools menu, and choose Preferences.
 Then, switch to the Video settings and within the Output section, select your preferred output settings before saving them by clicking the Save button.
 Finally, launch the 4K video to determine if the problem has been resolved.

 To alleviate stuttering or lag problems when playing 4K videos, you can effectively manage the cached value within the software settings.